sveltepress-org/sveltepress-docs/docs/loading-content.md

 ## 404 Errors

 SveltePress can be configured to throw a `404` error for pages with route params if there's no content saved in the database (except in Admin Mode for creating new pages, see [below](#creating-new-pages)).
 For example, blog posts should throw a 404 if the post does not exist.
-To throw a `404` error, pass the `_throws: true` configuration in the route metadata:
+To throw a `404` error, pass the `throws404: true` configuration in the route metadata:

 `routes/blog/[post-id]/+page.ts`